 Whether you own residential or commercial property(s), selling your real estate can be a complex process, especially when it comes to tax implications and deferral options.
-The good news is that the current real estate market favors sellers over buyers.
+The good news is the current real estate market favors sellers over buyers.

 With limited inventory and sustained buyer demand, real estate investors looking to sell off some of their properties while simultaneously lowering their tax bill can benefit from certain tax-deferral strategies and investment options.
 By deferring capital gains taxes, sellers can potentially reduce their tax burden and reinvest in new opportunities.